-Take a pallet and stand it on its long edge to form the back edge of the compost bin.
-Push a stake through the two layers of the pallet at either end, using a sledgehammer to drive them firmly into the ground – about 20-30cm deep.
+Take a pallet and stand it on the long edge to form the back edge of the compost bin.
+Push a stake through the two layers of the pallet at either end, using a sledgehammer to drive them firmly into the ground – about 20-30 cm deep.

 Position the remaining two pallets at right angles to the first to make the sides, butting the corners tightly together to stop compost spilling through the gaps.
 Fix in place with stakes in each corner, as in step 2.

 To keep the structure stable, wire the pallets together at each corner.
 Trim the tops of the stakes with a bow saw.